ucl-cssb/ROCC/README.md

 ### Dependencies
 Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files.  `TensorFlow` is required).
 Instructions for installing 'TensorFlow' can be found here: https://www.tensorflow.org/install/
+ NOTE: newer versions of tensorflow break some of the code, version 2.1.2 and lower should work

 ### User Instructions
 Code files can be imported into scripts, ensure the ROCC directory is in PYTHONPATH and simply import ROCC.
 See examples.